A beautiful dish from Ottolenghi – one that takes time to produce a marvellous dish

 An outstanding marriage of textures.

-This is an unusual recipe, using raw halloumi.
+This is an unusual recipe, using raw haloumi.
 It might be quite a surprise to find that fresh, uncooked halloumi partners very well with watermelon.

-You might also like to try Halloumi and Orange Salad, Jerusalem Artichokes with Halloumi and Basil Oil, and Halloumi Pizza.
+You might also like to try Spicy Red Radish and Watermelon Salad, Haloumi and Orange Salad, Jerusalem Artichokes with Haloumi and Basil Oil, and Haloumi Pizza.
 Another recipe from Cyprus, as this one is, is Cyprian Grain Salad with Freekeh.

 We have a collection of Watermelon Salads for you to explore – we brought together all our favourite salads in one post.